DataLab-Platform/DataLab/doc/features/image/menu/help.rst

     .. image:: /images/shots/doc_chm.png

 Show log files
-    Open CobraDataLab log viewer
+    Open DataLab log viewer

     .. seealso::
         See :ref:`ref-to-logviewer` for more details on log viewer.

-About CobraDataLab installation
+About DataLab installation
-    Show information regarding your CobraDataLab installation (this is typically needed for submitting a bug report).
+    Show information regarding your DataLab installation (this is typically needed for submitting a bug report).

     .. seealso::
         See :ref:`ref-to-instviewer` for more details on this dialog box.

 About
-    Open the "About CobraDataLab" dialog box:
+    Open the "About DataLab" dialog box:

     .. image:: /images/shots/about.png